 Our calendars and books make great gifts and highlight the rich and fascinating maritime heritage created by generations of seafarers.

 Browse and purchase from our range of quality charity cards and gifts in our online gift shop.

-To request a brochure, please call 01243 789329 or send an email to our card and gift team.
+To request a brochure, please call 01243 789329 or send an email to our cards and gift team.

 These beautiful every day cards are left blank inside for your own message.

-Great for seafaring aficionados or as cards with a difference, this range features images from the Stanhope Alexander Forbes Collection, courtesy of the Bridgeman Art Library.
+Great for seafaring aficionados or as cards with a difference, this range features maritime scenes by Terrick Williams, courtesy of Bridgeman Images.

 Our Christmas Card Appeal is one of our key fundraising activities.
 Our festive cards are available to buy from August to December and include great value Christmas card multipacks.

 Enjoy five original tracks of wreck and rescue recorded by sea shanty group Stamp and Go of Cornwall to commemorate the 175th anniversary of the Shipwrecked Mariners’ Society.

 To order at £5 each please contact Sylvia White on Tel: 01243 789329 or email firstname.lastname@example.org.